Measuring the Distance Between Activity Populations

 Bringing it all togther

-The sequence_length feature is a useful comparison, but obviously there’s a lot more going on in activity schedules.
-The acteval strategy is to simply consider loads and loads of features.
+The sequence_length feature is a useful comparison, but obviously there’s a lot more going on in activity schedules than their lengths.
+The acteval strategy is to simply consider and measure the difference between loads and loads of features.

 For example, we consider the number of times each activity type occurs (participation rates), the number of times each transition from one activity type to another occurs (2-grams), the durations of each activity type (durations), and so on.
 The full catelogue, and which of these are used in the default evaluation configuration are available from acteval.features.catalogue: